Table of Contents

 Green Pepper | Green | Fresh, grassy, slightly tart | Salads, marinades, fresh dishes |

-The process of making black pepper corn begins with harvesting the unripe berries from the Piper nigrum plant.
-These berries are then soaked in water and rubbed to remove the outer layer, after which they are spread out to dry in the sun.
-As the berries dry, they shrink and turn dark, developing their characteristic flavor and aroma.
+The process begins with harvesting unripe green berries from the Piper nigrum plant.
+These berries are soaked in water and rubbed to remove the outer layer, then spread out to dry in the sun.
+As they dry, they shrink and darken, developing their signature flavor and aroma.

-- Sun Drying: The traditional method, where berries are spread on mats or screens and left to dry under the sun.
-This results in a more intense and complex flavor.
+- Sun Drying: The traditional method where berries dry on mats or screens under sunlight, resulting in a more intense and complex flavor.

-- Artificial Drying: Used in commercial production, this method involves using heat to speed up the drying process, which can sometimes result in a milder flavor.
+- Artificial Drying: Used in commercial production, this heat-based method speeds up drying but may produce a milder flavor profile.

 - Spicy